bsathyamur/kafka-fraudDetector/README.md

 ### Steps to execute

-create a docker network (kafka-network1) for the containers to communicate --docker network create kafka-network1
+create a docker network (kafka-network1) for the containers to communicate docker network create kafka-network1

-create a container for kafka cluster in undetached mode:
- --docker-compose -f docker-compose.kafka.yml up
+create a container for kafka cluster in undetached mode: docker-compose -f docker-compose.kafka.yml up

-create a container for generator and detector application --docker-compose -f docker-compose.yml up
+create a container for generator and detector application docker-compose -f docker-compose.yml up

 To verify the queueing.transactions transactions: docker-compose -f docker-compose.kafka.yml exec broker kafka-console-consumer --bootstrap-server localhost:9092 --topic queueing.transactions --from-beginning